rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	>	- BACPACs - schema and data
 	>	- Save TO Windows Azure BLOB storage
+	>

-1. We will now import the bacpac.
+	> We will now import the bacpac into the SQL Server running in the VM.

 1. In the SQL/VM connection in Object Explorer, right-click the **Databases** node and select **Import Data-Tier Application**.
 1. In the **Introduction** page, click **Next**.